KNKarkare/Automate_the_Boring_Stuff_with_Python_Exercises/BulletPointAdder/README.md

-#Bullet Point Adder
+# Bullet Point Adder

-This is a tool that adds a bullet (*) in front of every newline from the clipboard.
+A simple Python script that adds bullet points to the start of each line of text on the clipboard.

-It uses pyperclip.
-The batch file helps you run the script in Windows.
+## Features

+- Adds `*` to the beginning of each line.
+- Uses the `pyperclip` module.
+- Includes a batch file for quick execution on Windows.

+## How to Use

+1. Copy the text you want to bullet-point.
+2. Run the Python script.
+3. Paste the new, formatted text.

+## Requirements

+- Python 3.x
+- `pyperclip` (`pip install pyperclip`)

+## Files

+- `bullet_point_adder.py`: Main Python script.
+- `run_adder.bat`: Batch file for Windows users.